Government palliative care policies and programs

 Victorian Government palliative care overview

-The palliative care initiatives of the Victorian Government are outlined on the website of the Department of Health and Human Services (DHHS) are outlined using the following headings:
+The palliative care initiatives of the Victorian Government detailed on the Department of Health (DOH) website include:

 - Victoria’s end of life and palliative care framework